Brob2nd/Smash-Remix-Debugged/readme.md

 It also adds some extra content, such as playable Sandbag, the Tap Jump and Walljump gameplay options, Extended VS Match Stats, Z Cancel Guide, Stage Bans (like in Project M/+), 4 Tournament Stage Pages with a list of viable stages for Tournaments, and more.

-# How to Play Smash Remix Debugged Online on Project64KSE
+# How to Play Smash Remix Debugged Online on Project64KSE or RMG Kaillera Edition
-Follow the steps on this tutorial on smash64.online, then on your Project64KSE folder, go to cfg, then open the pj64.rdb file, then go to the bottom line, and copy/paste this:
+If you play on Project64KSE, then follow the steps on the netplay set-up tutorial on smash64.online, then on your Project64KSE folder, go to the cfg folder, then open the pj64.rdb file, then go to the bottom line, and copy/paste this:

 Smash Remix Debugged 1.3.2's Info:
 ```
-[08F735A5-F0A9861E-C:45]
+[08F70EE5-7AAAAF7E-C:45]
 Counter Factor=1
 Culling=1
 Good Name=SmashRemixDebugged1.3.2